-Prerequisite: Pre-calculus 11 or Foundations of Math 11 with a grade of "B" or higher or

-MATH 045 or equivalent and one of the following: Physics 11, Applications of Physics 12 with a grade of "B" or higher or PHYS 045 3 CR / (3,3)
+Prerequisite: Pre-calculus 11 or Foundations of Math 11 with a grade of "B" or higher or MATH 045 or equivalent and one of the following: Physics 11, Applications of Physics 12 with a grade of "B" or higher or PHYS 045

-PHYS 106 UT General Physics II
+PHYS 106 General Physics II

-This course, along with PHYS 105, will satisfy the physics requirement for those whose major program areas require a year of university-level physics.
+This course, along with PHYS 105, satisfies the physics requirement for those whose major program areas require a year of university-level physics.
 Topics include electric charges, electric fields, magnetic fields, electric currents, electrical circuits, light atomic physics, and nuclear reactions.

-Prerequisite: Pre-calculus 11 or Foundations of Math 11 with a "B" or higher or MATH 045 or equivalent and one of the following: Physics 11, Applications of Physics 12 with a grade of "B" or higher or PHYS 045 3 CR / (3,3)
+Prerequisite: Pre-calculus 11 or Foundations of Math 11 with a "B" or higher or MATH 045 or equivalent and one of the following: Physics 11, Applications of Physics 12 with a grade of "B" or higher or PHYS 045